Thibault-Mattera/Recommendation_System_Restaurants/README.md

 *python -m venv my_env*
 3. activate it (Python 3.8):
 *.\my_env\Scripts\activate.ps1*
-Note: if you are using Visual Studio code, you might need to run before:
-*Set-ExecutionPolicy Unrestricted -Scope Process*
 4. Make sure you are using the upgrated pip version and install librairies
 *python -m pip install --upgrade pip*
 *pip install -r requirements.txt*